Welcome to

 Date Lecture Content Covered Reading Notes Additional Resources

-8/25 1 Introduction/motivation, vectors, linear combinations, bases None Lecture 1 Notes 3Blue1Brown videos 1-4, Axler's Down with Determinants article
+8/25 1 Introduction and motivation None Lecture 1 Notes 3Blue1Brown videos 1-4, Axler's Down with Determinants article

 8/27 2 Basic matrix operations, solving systems of linear equations None Lecture 2 Notes A Brief History of Linear Algebra video, Gilbert Strang's Geometry of Linear Equations Lecture